EventSaucePHP/EventSauce/docs/docs/utilities/event-dispatcher.md

 When events are dispatched and stored in EventSauce, they are contained in a `Message` object.
 This object contains the event and any additional metadata.
-In order to simplifyy the dispatching of events in a non-eventsourced context, there is an `EventDispatcher`.
+In order to simplify the dispatching of events in a non-eventsourced context, there is an `EventDispatcher`.

 The default implementation of the `EventDispatcher` interface is the